Fitzwilton House: History

 Planning permission for the building was received in 1964, just 3 weeks before the new planning laws were brought into force.
 The structure replaced 6 classical style houses which faced on to the Grand Canal and Wilton Terrace and sat adjacent to the grounds of Fitzwilliam Lawn Tennis Club while overlooking the triangular Wilton Square park.
+Later in 1972, the tennis club moved to a new dedicated site designed by Sam Stephenson at nearby Appian Way as part of a land swap arranged by Ken O'Reilly Hyland, Sam Stephenson, Arthur Gibney and New Ireland Assurance with the brutalist Wilton Place designed by Brian Hogan ultimately taking its place when completed in 1984.

 The name was a portmanteau of "Fitzwilliam" and "Wilton", references to the Fitzwilliam estate for which Fitzwilliam Square and tennis club were named as well as the adjacent streets named Wilton such as Wilton Terrace, Place and Square.

 The office was constructed for Fitzwilton Securities, a company mainly owned by Tony O'Reilly via its takeover of W. & H. M. Goulding.

 In 1982, the building was acquired by IPUT.

 One Wilton Park

 A new office developed by IPUT real estate and designed by Henry J Lyons named One Wilton Park replaced Fitzwilton House in 2022.
 As of 2023 the building housed some of the Irish offices of LinkedIn.

 In October 2025, it was announced that One Wilton Park was going to form the Global Headquarters of Stripe with LinkedIn moving to offices at nearby Wilton Place.